Dr. Guru Subramanyam937-229-3611

 - Administrative and faculty offices

 The facilities encourage increased cross-campus collaborations, building on the University's strengths in business entrepreneurship, science, research, law and technology.
 The Center is also a location for onsite and online undergraduate courses such as engineering law, engineering project management, finance for engineers, product development and entrepreneurial ventures.
 ECE students are part of multi-disciplinary teams in multi-disciplinary engineering design courses.
 State-of-the-art projects sponsored by industry are undertaken by student teams, mentored by faculty members in the Innovation Center.
 Some of the research projects have resulted in patents for the University with students as inventors.
 Also, student teams have developed prototypes for startup companies with innovative solutions.
-Students working in the multi-disciplinary design projects have also competed and won top prizes in the School of Business Administration's business plan competition.Top
+Students working in the multi-disciplinary design projects have also competed and won top prizes in the School of Business Administration's business plan competition.Back to top from 17.
+What is the Innovation Center?
+What do students do in the Innovation Center?

 18. How is academic advising done in electrical and computer engineering?

 All first-year electrical and computer engineering students are advised by a team of advisers out of the Dean's office.
 By the end of first semester of attendance, students are assigned a specific academic adviser from within the Department of Electrical and Computer Engineering faculty.
 Students and faculty advisers are expected to meet at least once a semester to check progress and provide assistance in scheduling.
 All course registration, drop/add, minor/concentration selection, thematic cluster registration, and other activities require approval by your academic adviser.
-In case an adviser is unavailable and the matter cannot be delayed, students should make an appointment to consult the Department of Electrical and Computer Engineering chairperson.Top
+In case an adviser is unavailable and the matter cannot be delayed, students should make an appointment to consult the Department of Electrical and Computer Engineering chairperson.Back to top from 18.
+How is academic advising done in electrical and computer engineering?

 19. How do I select classes and register classes every term?

 All class selection occurs via https://porches.udayton.edu/.
 Students select courses that they are interested in via the Porches website approximately one month before their registration date.
 Their classes must then be approved by their adviser.
-Once approved, students are able to schedule online during their assigned registration time.Top
+Once approved, students are able to schedule online during their assigned registration time.Back to top from 19.
+How do I select classes and register classes every term?

 20. Are faculty members easily accessible?

 Faculty members are very accessible as they can be reached through email, office hours, and/or by phone.
-Each term, the faculty's syllabus will give his or her availability.Top
+Each term, the faculty's syllabus will give his or her availability.Back to top from 20.
+Are faculty members easily accessible?

 21. Will I have access to all of the software tools necessary for my classes all the time?

 Computer facilities are readily accessible to all engineering students, and students receive early training in the use of industry-standard engineering design tools.
-Students can access the software tools from anywhere.Top
+Students can access the software tools from anywhere.Back to top from 21.
+Will I have access to all of the software tools necessary for my classes all the time?

 22. Are there any departmental scholarships available?

 Yes, they include the Dean of Engineering Scholarship, the Department Chairman's Scholarship, and the Department Scholarship.
-There are additional undergraduate student scholarships being established for electrical and computer engineering students.Top
+There are additional undergraduate student scholarships being established for electrical and computer engineering students.Back to top from 22.
+Are there any departmental scholarships available?

 23. How do I apply for departmental scholarships?

 Students do not apply for these.
 A student’s application and admittance to the School of Engineering qualify them.
-ACT/SAT scores are taken into account when awarding these scholarships.Top
+ACT/SAT scores are taken into account when awarding these scholarships.Back to top from 23.
+How do I apply for departmental scholarships?

 24. Are there opportunities to participate in professional organizations related to electrical and computer engineering?

 Electrical and computer engineering students may participate in student chapters of national organizations such as the Institute of Electrical and Electronic Engineers (IEEE) and the Association for Computer Machinery (ACM).
 These organizations provide an outlet for networking and sources for involvement in academic, social and competitive activities.
-The University of Dayton is one of only a few universities in the nation offering service clubs in engineering including ETHOS (Engineers in Technical HumanitarianOpportunities for Service-learning).Top
+The University of Dayton is one of only a few universities in the nation offering service clubs in engineering including ETHOS (Engineers in Technical HumanitarianOpportunities for Service-learning).Back to top from 24.
+Are there opportunities to participate in professional organizations related to electrical and computer engineering?

 25. How can I become a student member of a professional organization?

-Students interested in joining can attend any of the meetings held by the organizations.Top
+Students interested in joining can attend any of the meetings held by the organizations.Back to top from 25.
+How can I become a student member of a professional organization?

 26. Are there other extra-curricular activities that students can participate in?

 The University of Dayton is one of only a few universities in the nation offering service clubs in engineering including ETHOS (Engineers in Technical Humanitarian Opportunities for Service-learning).
 Many students also participate in service organizations such as Big Brothers Big Sisters of America and Habitat for Humanity.
-In addition, students can join a wide variety of club and intramural sports offered by the University.Top
+In addition, students can join a wide variety of club and intramural sports offered by the University.Back to top from 26.
+Are there other extra-curricular activities that students can participate in?

 27. What is the Bachelor's Plus Master's (BPM) program?